ETSU currently has two different funds to provide students with emergency funding

 Funding from the BSCF is open to all students who are currently enrolled in courses.
 Students must establish the need and have no other financial resources to meet that need, including financial aid eligibility, financial support from family, personal credit, or access to other loans.
 Timeliness in the student being able to access financial aid or private loans is taken into consideration.The Dean of Students Office, in coordination with the CARE Team, reviews and approves requests.
 Students may apply for assistance from the BSCF no more than once per term.
 The maximum award granted is $500.

-Review and Processing for both the BSCF and the federal CARES Act grants:
+Review and Processing for the BSCF:

 University staff will review applications on a regular and ongoing basis.
 A member of the the Dean of Students office team will communicate with you if there are concerns or if additional information is needed.